 Programs where Medicaid waives requirements are called “waivers” – they will usually have quite specific eligibility requirements, and limited places and often have waiting lists.

-	This method of Medicare to drop certain requirements in different cases, has resulted in literally hundreds of different waivers, or programs across the US, all with different eligibility criteria.
+This method of Medicaid to drop certain requirements in different cases, has resulted in literally hundreds of different waivers, or programs across the US, all with different eligibility criteria.

 Each state has its own range of programs, so do check to see what they offer.

 Health Care in the home – Medicaid and state programs